Andrew Henderson

 The only difference is that instead of limiting yourself to banks in your home country, you’re taking advantage of higher interest rates elsewhere.

-When planning this type of CD ladder, you should keep in mind that the maximum term length in some countries may be only two years, so you might not have the option to stow away money in longer-term CDs.
+When planning this type of CD ladder, you should keep in mind that the maximum term length in some countries may be only two years.
+You might not have the option to stow away money in longer-term CDs.

 However, despite this drawback, this type of international CD laddering allows you to maintain your funds’ liquidity while giving you access to penalty-free returns of your cash.